FAQs

 When is the market?

-Second Sundays Andover takes place monthly, on the second Sunday of each month.
+Second Sundays Andover takes place monthly, on the second Sunday of each month between March and December.

 What are the set up/pack up timings?

-Traders can arrive to set up from 8.30am.
+Traders can arrive to set up from 8am.
 Vehicles can drive on site to unload but must be off site by 9.30am to start trading at 10am.
-Traders must not pack up or bring vehicles back on site until 4pm.
+Traders must not pack up or bring vehicles back on site until the market closes.

-From the North (A3057) follow the road into town, past Lidl’s/Chantry Centre/Town Mills.
+From the North (A3057) follow the road into town, past Lidl/Chantry Centre/Town Mills.
 At the traffic lights turn left onto Bridge Street, the high street is the second turning on your left.

 Where can I park?

 Parking is free in Andover on a Sunday.
-The nearest car park is George Yard car park.
+The nearest car park is George Yard car park (SP10 1EP).

 Do I need to be at the market to manage my stall?